 Gap and Old Navy claim their “corporate monitors” audit working conditions.
 So how'd they miss 3,750 workers in Bangladesh clocking in over 100 hours a week at poverty level wages?

 Gap and Old Navy claim they’ve deployed “corporate monitors” to audit working conditions.
-So how did those monitors miss out on 3,750 workers in Bangladesh routinely working over 100 hours a week at less than subsistence income?
+So how did those monitors miss out on 3,750 workers performing sweatshop labor in Bangladesh routinely working over 100 hours a week at less than subsistence income?

 The Institute of Global Labour Rights released a report that contradicts Gap and Old Navy’s claims to policing their supply chains.
 They investigated the Next Collections “Factory”---rightfully called a sweatshop.

 Located on the outskirts of Dhaka, the factory is part of the Ha-Meem group, Bangladesh’s second largest garment exporter which owns 26 factories and employs over 30,000 workers.
 Approximately 70 of production at Next Collections is for Gap and Old Navy.

 The report unveiled that:

 - Next Collections workers are forced to toil 14- to 17-plus-hour shifts, seven days a week, routinely putting in workweeks of over 100 hours.
 Workers are visibly sick and exhausted from the grueling and excessive hours.

 - Workers are paid in cash, off the books and cheated of 15 percent of their grueling overtime hours.
 Management hands out phony pay slips to pretend that Gap is in compliance with legal hours and wages.

 - Workers live in miserable poverty in tiny primitive hovels, and earn just 20 to 24 cents per hour.
 By the third week in a month, most have no money left for food.